 A Text Message is an electronic message that will be received on the recipient's cell phone.
 Text Messages can be sent from your Text In Church account to individual People Records or entire Groups of People Records.
 Text Messages can be sent immediately, scheduled to send at specific dates and times, or programmed as a part of an Automated Workflow.
 People can reply to your Text Messages and you would see the reply in your Text In Church Inbox and within the People Record’s Conversation History.
 People’s replies to your Text Messages do not count towards your monthly allotment.

-Used for Text Messages, it is the 140-byte chunk of data that makes up a single SMS Text Messages.
+A Segment is used for Text Messages, it is the 140-byte chunk of data that makes up a single SMS Text Message.
 The Standard SMS encoding uses the GSM character set which takes 7 bits to encode a character.
 140 bytes x 8 bits in a byte divided by 7 bits to encode leaves us with the 160 character message segment.
-So, that’s where that 160 character limit came from.
+So, that’s where that 160-character limit came from.
 Message segments are how Text In Church (and the SMS industry as a whole) count messages.

 Mark as Read:

-A piece of code inserted into a message that upon delivery will be replaced with a specific value.
+A Message Varaible is a piece of code inserted into a message that upon delivery will be replaced with a specific value.
 The First Name Message Variable can automatically insert the First Name of the recipient into the message when it is delivered.